List of Google Easter eggs

 A Pac-Man related interactive Google Doodle from 2010 will be shown to users searching for "Google Pacman" or "play Pacman".

 The American technology company Google has added Easter eggs into many of its products and services, such as Google Search, YouTube, and Android since the 2000s.
-Google avoids adding Easter eggs to popular search pages, as they do not want to negatively impact usability.
+Some easter eggs are created by employees in their 20% time.
+Google avoids adding Easter eggs to popular search pages and eggs that would negatively impact usability.

-While unofficial and not maintained by Google itself, elgooG is a website that contains all Google Easter eggs, whether or not Google has discontinued them.

 Google Search

 As Google searches are case insensitive, search terms listed are referred to in lower case.